.450 Bushmaster: Loadings and ballistics

-Ballistically, the .450 Bushmaster has a rather flat trajectory out to 200 yards, if the firearm is zeroed at 150 yards, the shooter can expect to see a rise of 2.2 inches at 100 yards (215 grain bullet), and a drop of 5.8 inches at 200 yards; although at this point it starts to drop off rather quickly, with the bullet dropping 32.8 inches at 300 yards.
 The cartridge fits single-stacked in a standard AR-15 magazine with a single-stack follower.
 A 10-round AR-15 magazine body yields a four-round magazine, a 20-round AR-15 magazine body yields a five- to seven-round magazine, and a 30-round body yields a nine-round magazine.
 As of 2025 Ammo Inc., Federal, Hornady, Remington, and Winchester manufacture ammunition for the rifle, and Starline manufactures empty brass for handloading.